sprusr/sprusr.github.io/projects.md

 permalink: /projects/
 ---

-I usually have a few side projects on the go at any one time.
-My favourite at the moment is the Amiga 500 I bought from eBay - I'm planning on using it to control the RGB LED strip I have.
-Eventually.
+I usually have a few things on the go at any one time.

 ### Side projects